1140 hours of early learning from 2020

 As all providers will offer the same high quality care, they will be what's known as 'provider neutral'.
 This means you can be confident about choosing a place for your child.
 You won't have to pay for any of the funded entitlement up front, including any deposit.
 Funded providers also can't charge top-up fees or ask families to buy extra hours to access the funded hours.

-We will be writing to you about your options from August 2019.
+We will be writing to you about your options.
 We plan to move to a centralised system to allocate places.
 We will update these pages with more information when we have it.

 Until then, apply to your preferred provider, including details of your first, second and third choice of settings.
 Links to the list of all providers in each learning community are in the learning communities section above.